 Pulmonary fat embolism

-Pulmonary fat embolism is a specific sub type of pulmonary embolism.
-The embolic particles are composed of fat.
+Pulmonary fat embolism is a specific subtype of pulmonary embolism where the embolic particles are composed of fat.

 - major burns

 - blood transfusion

 The exact pathophysiology is not entirely clear but presumably occurs by one of two mechanisms or a combination thereof: